 INTERVIEWS YOUTH INTERVIEWS INTERVIEWED YES NO N/A COMMENTS Not being allowed to enroll in full time classes, not having Do you have any immediate access to computers or school supplies.
-Not having a haircut needs, general questions, or X for two months.
+Not having a haircut X needs, general questions, or for two months.
 Not being able to visit with siblings and concerns? extended family members, neighbors, or adult family friends.
-Have you seen a doctor, Youth have timely access to medical care and behavioral nurse, dental, or behavioral X health services.
+Have you seen a doctor, Youth have timely access to medical care and behavioral X nurse, dental, or behavioral health services.
 They report extensive delays in visiting the health staff? eye doctor and obtaining eyeglasses.
-Orientation included going over the daily schedule, rules, Did you go through visiting and telephone policies, how to report abuse, request orientation when you arrived X help from staff, contact your lawyer, get medical, dental, and at the facility? mental health care.
-Do you know the rules at More than half of the youths had been incarcerated for more this facility and understand X than 30 days.
-They appeared to have a solid understanding of the consequences for not the rules and expectations of staff. following them?
+Did you go through Orientation included going over the daily schedule, rules, orientation when you arrived X visiting and telephone policies, how to report abuse, request at the facility?

-Understanding of the Legal Process X The majority of the youth's knew: • the name of their attorney • how to contact their attorney • the name of the staff member assigned to write their Behavioral Summary Report(s) for the court. • the date of next court hearing Do you know what a grievance is and how to file one if needed?
+help from staff, contact your lawyer, get medical, dental, and mental health care.
+Do you know the rules at this facility and understand the consequences for not following them?
+X More than half of the youths had been incarcerated for more than 30 days.
+They appeared to have a solid understanding of the rules and expectations of staff.
+Understanding of the Legal Process X The majority of the youth's knew: the name of their attorney how to contact their attorney the name of the staff member assigned to write their Behavioral Summary Report(s) for the court. the date of next court hearing Do you know what a grievance is and how to file one if needed?
 X Yes, several had used it during this inspection period.
 Youth Bill of Rights X Most youths were unfamiliar with the Youth Bill of Rights.
 Do you have an IEP X Four of the youths interviewed had an IEP in place.
 College Programming: Are you currently enrolled in a college?
 X Six youths are enrolled in the Project Change Program.
 This program assists youths as they take online college courses at Skyline Community College.
 The youths are very excited about their educational goals and are enthusiastically participating in this program and their studies.
-The youth report that they are currently in need of:
+The youth report that they are currently in need of: Consistent access to computers Tutors